joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Detect if a named memorycard is inserted while the slicing window is open and enable the copy to sd card button Delete part from the parts library
-	First cut of a morphable object tool. i.e. Make a shape thats 50% sphere and 50% pyramid etc
+	First cut of a morphable object tool. i.e. Make a shape thats 50% sphere and 50% pyramid etc Show the top of the build volume for the selected printer (in addition to the existing floor marker)

 Fixed
 	Prevent preset names being loaded twice in flexipathcontrol